tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

-   Because the tests use packet capture to collect timing information and they buffer the messages until all of them have been created, the use of ``m2crypto``, ``gmpy`` and ``gmpy2`` does not have an effect on collected data point, using them will only make tlsfuzzer run the tests at a higher frequency.
+   Because the tests use packet capture to collect timing information and they buffer the messages until all of them have been created, the use of ``m2crypto``, ``gmpy`` and ``gmpy2`` does not have an effect on collected data points, using them will only make tlsfuzzer run the tests at a higher frequency.

 Testing theory